-What is an Anchors & Engines retrospective?
+What is the Anchors and Engines Retrospective?

-A breakdown of the anchors & engines retrospective
+A breakdown of the anchors & engines retrospective format

 There will always be a balance of both elements and this is certainly important.
 Having the right ratios is what is key to a successful delivery.
 If your project requires speeding up, then you may need to create more engines in the project or further boost (support) existing engines.
 At the same time, removing, cutting off or reducing the size of anchors that are creating a drag on the project will also have positive effects.